top of page

 Black ink

 This ostrakon is difficult to interpret as it is in a fragmentary state.
-The figure depicted on the right is male and is engaged in sexual intercourse with the figure on the left, who is probably a woman, but could also be a male.
-The male is penetrating her from behind, (s)he is bending and turning her/his head towards him.
-The caption in front of them records their speech, but is also incomplete: "Calm is the desire of my skin!"
+The figure on the right is male and is having intercourse with the figure on the left, who is probably a woman but could also be a man.
+The man penetrates her/him from behind, she bends over and turns her head towards him.
+The inscription in front of them records her speech, but is also incomplete: "Calm is the desire of my skin!"

-This kind of drawing, portraying ancient Egyptian erotic activities, appears only in unofficial sources - on papyri, figured ostraka and graffiti.
-Rather than attempting to interpret them as glimpses of sexual behaviour and daily life
+This type of drawing, depicting ancient Egyptian erotic activity, appears only in unofficial sources - on papyri, figural ostraca and graffiti.
+Rather than trying to interpret them as insights into sexual behaviour and everyday practices, Patrick Houlihan explains that they are clearly satirical in intent (Houlihan,2001,124,130-131).

 Hieratic ostrakon